mnkloip-1632864/cse461/submissions/project2/README.txt

 CSE 461 A
 README for project 2:

-For compilation and running, unzip code.zip and make sure you are in the code directory (the directory with the build.xml file)
+For compilation and running, unzip code.zip and make sure you are in the root directory (the directory with the build.xml file)

 Compilation can be performed by running the command: ant compile
 Running: ant